RefilweSethunya/My-AWS-re-Start-Journey-2025/README.md

 Welcome!
 This repo contains my personal notes, completed labs and projects demonstrating applied AWS skills from the AWS re/Start program.

+To know more about the AWS re/Start program, visit the official page AWS re/Start

 It serves as:
 - A **knowledge base** I can refer back to
 - A **portfolio** showcasing my [labs](/awsrestart-main/labs/labs-index.md), [projects](/awsrestart-main/projects/projects.md) and progress